About Sarah Sweeney

 My food, music, and travel writing can be found anywhere from record sleeves to the in-flight magazine.

-In 2016I co-founded and produced RESISTANCE MIC!, a politically-themed variety show at OBERON, alongside Harvard Kennedy School professor Timothy Patrick McCarthy.
+I used to run and produce several storytelling salons, including RESISTANCE MIC!, a politically-themed variety show at OBERON, alongside Harvard Kennedy School professor Timothy Patrick McCarthy.

 Write me, hire me, send me love: sarahkathleensweeney @ gmail dot com